 Most fuel filters contain a paper cartridge that removes sediments like dirt and rust from the fuel.
-They are located at the bottom of the tank on the fuel pump or inline to the fuel rail.
+They are located at the bottom of the tank on the fuel pump or in line with the fuel rail.

 Fuel injectors have small orifices that are easily clogged.
 Fuel filters save injectors from debris and are replaced at recommended intervals.
 Inline filters are fastened with clips or flare nuts at each end; the arrow on the case points in the direction of flow towards the engine.